bagisto/bagisto-docs/api_customer_addresses.md

 > *http(s)://example.com/public/api/addresses?limit=5&page=1*

 **Note: If you didn't use the page(?page=x) filter, then it returns the data of the first page by default.
-You can also provide the limit request parameter in the api url.**
+You can also provide the limit request parameter in the API url.**

 ![bagisto_addresses_page](assets/images/Bagisto_Api/bagisto_addresses_pag.jpg){:class="screenshot-dimension center"}